Animorphs (GBC video game)

-Animorphs is a 2000 game for Game Boy Color.
+Animorphs is a 2000 game for the Game Boy Color.
 It is based upon the Scholastic book series Animorphs by K. A. Applegate.

 Gameplay

-One of the Animorphs in coyote morph prepares to fight a Hork-Bajir.
+A pre-release screenshot of one of the Animorphs in coyote morph preparing to fight a Hork-Bajir.

 The game operates in a series of turn-based battles during combat.
 In a manner similar to the Pokémon video games, the object of Animorphs is to fight and defeat various animals and aliens in order to gain the morph (DNA) of that creature.
 Sometimes, the player can use the animal's acquired skills outside combat.
 For example, snakes crawl up walls, fish swim, and bird morphs take to the air.
 The game saves using a password system.

 Animorphs was one of a number of Ubi Soft games for Game Boy Color that utilized the "Ubi Key" feature, allowing players to share data between games via the system's infrared port and unlock extra content.

 Development

-The game was developed by American studio Runny-Fun and published by Ubi Soft.
-Little is currently known about the game's development history.
+The game was developed by American studio RUNANDGUN! under the pseudonym Runny-Fun and published by Ubi Soft.

-The gameplay takes the player through four missions, but a secret fifth mission was discovered in 2016.
-This one is only accessible via a hardcoded password.

 Reception

-Critical reception of the game was generally low.
+Critical reception of the game was generally negative.
 Marc Nix of IGN described the game as "pat and boring, but also silly in difficulty at times since there's little guiding your path and no real clue to the strategy."
 He gave it a score of 3.0 out of 10.
 Nintendo Power was a bit more favorable in its review of the game, giving it 3 out of 5.